haydenbspence/Polyphemus/README.md

 # Polyphemus

-:warning: **In Development, No Approved Releases as of 2023-06-03** :warning:
+:warning: **In Development, No Approved Releases as of 2023-06-03**

 Polyphemus is a collection of specialty trained Large Language Models (LLMs) for use in applications to support observational health informatics and data science.